Hello World Tutorial#

 }

-This is how Claude Code discovers the control system MCP server.
-When Claude
+This is how the Osprey agent discovers the control system MCP server.
+When the

 channel_read and channel_write.